 Rootkits allow total administrative control over a device or system.
 This makes them difficult to detect as all evidence of their intrusion can be covered up, while the hacker now holds privileged access.
 All antivirus efforts may be subverted by the overriding malware, making rootkits nearly impossible to expunge.

 Also known as cookie-hijacking or cookie side-jacking, session hijacking is a type of MITM attack that occurs when a hacker takes over a session between a client and the server while they are logged in.

-Structured query language refers to a domain-specific standard that supports most websites.
+SQL, short for Structured Query Language, refers to a domain-specific standard that supports most websites.
 Attackers use SQL injection techniques to gain unauthorized access to a web application’s database by adding strings of malicious code in an effort to trick the database.

 The intention here is to spoof identity, tamper with existing data, cause repudiation issues such as voiding transactions or changing balances, transfer administrative authority of the database server and expose, destroy or disqualify data.